davidzywina/PossibleIndices/README.md

 The file "IndexComputations.m" has code for the computations in section 5.2 and 5.3 of the paper; it requires the files groups0.dat and groups1.dat.

-There are many cases to consider and the code may take a while before it finishes; the two programs took around 30 and 20 minutes, respectively, using one of Cornell math department's machines (your times may vary).
+There are many cases to consider and the code may take a while before it finishes.
+The two programs took around 30 and 20 minutes, respectively, using one of Cornell math department's machines (your times may vary).